 - Select an option:

-- Leave the Stay Published radio button selected if you want the on-line version of the email to remain available indefinitely.
+- Leave the Stay Published radio button selected if you want the online version of the email to remain available indefinitely.

-- Click the radio button for Redirect at date and time to following page to redirect the supporter to a different URL after a given time and date.
+- Click the radio button to Redirect at date and time to the following page to redirect the supporter to a different URL after a given time and date.
 When you select this option, you are given controls to choose a date and time and to add a link to a Salsa Engage page or external URL.

 - Click the Social Share Attributes tab.

 - Add a Title for the social post that your supporters will share.